Last Updated on

 Finally, it doesn’t work very well for terrestrial viewing.
 That’s not what most people will want the telescope for anyway, but if it is your intention, you may experience frustration.

-For the price, this telescope is an excellent way to explore the universe.
+For the price, this is one of the best refractor telescopes you can buy to explore the universe.

 With the Celestron, we have a basic telescope.
 The biggest selling point for this unit will probably be the price tag.
 It’s affordable enough to suit most budgets, and it comes with all of the basic gear you need to get started.